Odigie and the Troy Trojans take on conference foe Appalachian State | Federal News Network

 Boone, North Carolina; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: Efe Odigie and the Troy Trojans visit Adrian Delph and the Appalachian State Mountaineers in Sun Belt action.
+BOTTOM LINE: Sun Belt foes Appalachian State and Troy meet on Thursday.

-The Mountaineers are 10-3 in home games.
+The Mountaineers are 10-3 on their home court.
 Appalachian State averages 66.7 points while outscoring opponents by 4.1 points per game.

-The Trojans have gone 8-4 against Sun Belt opponents.
-Troy is 2-1 in games decided by 3 points or fewer.
+The Trojans are 8-4 in Sun Belt play.
+Troy has a 2-1 record in games decided by less than 4 points.

-The teams meet for the second time in conference play this season.
-The Trojans won 68-53 in the last matchup on Jan.
-8. Odigie led the Trojans with 11 points, and Delph led the Mountaineers with 16 points.
+The teams square off for the second time in conference play this season.
+The Trojans won the last matchup 68-53 on Jan.
+8. Efe Odigie scored 11 points to help lead the Trojans to the win.

-TOP PERFORMERS: Michael Almonacy is averaging 9.9 points and 3.1 assists for the Mountaineers.
-Delph is averaging 19.0 points and 6.4 rebounds while shooting 41.6% over the last 10 games for Appalachian State.
+TOP PERFORMERS: Adrian Delph is shooting 41.6% and averaging 17.1 points for the Mountaineers.
+Michael Almonacy is averaging 1.8 made 3-pointers over the last 10 games for Appalachian State.

 LAST 10 GAMES: Mountaineers: 8-2, averaging 65.9 points, 30.5 rebounds, 12.5 assists, 5.9 steals and 1.5 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 61.7 points per game.